The quiet community of Bambarra

-The second largest settlement on the island, nothing much happens in this sleepy village.
+Bambarra is he second largest settlement on Middle Caicos, and nothing much happens in the sleepy village.
 Only two churches, a school, a few

 The current inland site of Bambarra, where the churches are found, was once the site of a plantation.
 Circa late 1700s, George A. Gamble received a British Crown grant and subsequently founded a plantation, and some ruins and field walls from this sea isle cotton agricultural attempt still remain.

 Bambarra Beach.
 This event draws in people from across the country and is the only day of the year that Bambarra could be considered “crowded".

 If you plan to visit North Caicos and Middle Caicos on the day of the Valentine’s Day cup, we advise reserving your

 Many of the residents on Middle Caicos and North Caicos are descendents of Trouvadore passengers, a Spanish slave ship that was shipwrecked in 1841 near East Caicos.
 Due to the fact that the slave trade was illegal in both the United Kingdom and Spain at this time, the ship was operating illegally and exact records of its origin and route are not known.

 Many Caribbean slaves had their ancestral origins from the western coast of Africa.
 Mali (located on the western part of Africa) is home to a large ethnic group called the Bambara (with a single 'r') people, and it's quite possible the slaves were from this group.
 This is a likely origin of the current name Bambarra.

 This village is the namesake for Bambarra Rum, a rum-blender company based in Providenciales.